Vardhannn1/DataWarehouseProject/README.md

 # DataWarehouseProject
-A modern data warehouse with SQl Server.
-Including ETL processes, data modelling and analutics.
+A modern data warehouse using SQL Server, including ETL processes, data modeling, and analytics.